 On November 21, 2017, NERC filed for approval revisions to Appendix 3D (Registered Ballot Body Criteria) of the NERC Rules of Procedure ("ROP").
 NERC stated that the purpose of the proposed revisions is to help ensure that the votes of Independent System Operators ("ISOs") and Regional Transmission Organizations ("RTOs") are appropriately represented in Segment 2 of NERC's registered ballot body for voting on Reliability Standards.
 Specifically, the revisions limit participation in "Segment 2" to RTO/ISOs exclusively, excluding other individuals and entities who may be consultants or vendors to RTO/ISOs from participating in that Segment.
 NERC requested that the proposed revisions be made effective upon FERC approval.
-Comments on this filing are due on or before December 12, 2017.
+Comments on this filing were due on or before December 12, 2017; none were filed.
+Dominion filed a doc-less intervention.
+This matter is pending before the FERC.